South Devon Railway Company: Torquay and the Kingswear branch

-The company had determined to build a branch to Torquay, and in 1846 it obtained Parliamentary powers to construct as far as "a certain field in the Parish of Tormoham, which was as near as the House of Lords would allow them to get to Torquay".
+The company had determined to build a branch to Torquay, and it obtained South Devon Railway (Amendment and Branches) Act 1846 (9 & 10 Vict. c. ccccii) giving it powers to construct as far as "a certain field in the Parish of Tormoham, which was as near as the House of Lords would allow them to get to Torquay".
 That line was opened from Newton (Abbot) to a Torquay station on 18 December 1848.
-Powers for an extension to a more central Torquay location and to Brixham were secured in the SDR Act of 1847.
+Powers for an extension to a more central Torquay location and to Brixham were secured in the South Devon Railway (Extensions and Amendment) Act 1847 (10 & 11 Vict. c. ccxlii).
 However this was not proceeded with and in fact the extension was made by the independent Dartmouth and Torbay Railway, under powers obtained in 1857.

 It opened from the SDR Torquay station as far as Paignton on 2 August 1859, with a station at Torquay.
 The SDR Torquay station was renamed Torre on the same day, and the SDR worked the new line.
 The short section incorporated an exceptional number of engineering structures; at Newton the branch ran alongside the main line for a mile to Aller.
 The line was further extended to Brixham Road (later renamed Churston) on 14 March 1861.
 Both the openings were for passengers only, goods traffic starting between Torre and Brixham Road on 1 April 1861.

 At this stage the D&TR contemplated crossing the River Dart at Greenway so as to reach Dartmouth itself, but this failed due to opposition by a landowner.
 After some delay the company completed its line from Brixham Road to Kingswear on 16 August 1864, and a ferry was instituted by the company, connecting Dartmouth to the Kingswear station.
 Goods traffic did not start operating until 2 April 1866.

 The SDR worked the entire line, and leased it in perpetuity from 1 January 1866.
 The Dartmouth and Torbay Railway Company then existed only as a financial entity and was absorbed in 1872.